Leg Press Calf Raise

 Common Mistakes

-• Locking the knees at the top.
+• Locking knees out.

 When to Avoid

-• Severe ankle instability.
+• Severe ankle instability

 Flexibility Needed

-• Adequate ankle dorsiflexion.
+• Adequate ankle dorsiflexion for full stretch

 Also known as